yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 >
 > This analysis of the laws of labor effort has been deduced from the implications of the action axiom and the assumption of leisure as a consumers' good.

 It is neither correct nor necessary to assume leisure is a good, and by doing so imply that labor is an anti-good.
+It is similarly not necessary to construct a concept of negative utility (“disutility”).
+Value is simply a preference for higher utility over lower utility.
+Both labor and leisure exhibit positive utility.
+It is time preference that implies leisure utility is greater than labor utility.

-By properly accounting for consumption of a person's time, "leisure preference" derives directly from the law of [marginal utility](https://en.wikipedia.org/wiki/Marginal_utility).
-As the above derivation shows, this is the result of the necessary [trade](Glossary#trade) of time expended on one for time expended on the other.
+By properly accounting for a person's body as property, "leisure preference" derives directly from time preference.
+As the above quote implies, this is the result of a [trade](Glossary#trade) of time without ones’s property (labor time) for the amount of [interest](Glossary#interest) that offsets the value he attributes to time with his body (leisure time).

 Time, space and goods are the *factors* of all production, while labor is the *process* of production. **Labor and production are distinct names for the same human action.** The act of producing is labor; the act of laboring is production.
 The [pure bank](Pure-Bank) provides the model of all production.
 This cycle is clearly evident in the case of self-employment, which is just the example of [production](Production-and-Consumption).
 In the case of a wage-earner there are two producers, the employee and the employer.